 Russ Lowthian, HaveFunBiking.com, editor

-Seeing the city and its parishes on two-wheels is a fun way to experience the last paved MRT trail before the gulf.
-So, if you are a northerner and occasionally need a brief reprieve, like I, from the lingering elements of our climate, New Orleans is a place to consider.
-As the area continues to rebuild from the devastation caused from Katrina, the city has quadrupled its miles of bikeways making it easy for both residents and visitors alike to take to the streets - on bikes.
+Seeing the city and its parishes on two-wheels is a fun way to experience the last section of the Mississippi River Trail (MRT) trail before the river opens to the gulf.
+So, if you are a northerner and occasionally need a brief reprieve from the lingering elements of our climate, like I, New Orleans is a place to consider.
+As the area continues to rebuild from Katrina, a few year's back, the city has quadrupled its miles of bikeways making it easy for both residents and visitors alike to take to the streets - on bikes.
 Even the League of American Bicyclists has recently taken note, awarding this city its bronze bicycle friendly community designation.
-Are you looking for a four to seven day getaway from the upper Midwest?
-Here are some ideas and opportunities that Marcy and I discovered on our latest adventure in April, while it was snowing at home, biking around the Big Easy!
+So, if you looking for a fun, four to seven day getaway here are some ideas and opportunities that Marcy and I discovered on our adventure, last April.
+While it was snowing here at home, biking around the Big Easy was a breeze!

-With the fragrance of jasmine whispering in the breeze we chose to use bicycles to get around the city on this trip.
-Besides the non-stop fun in the French Quarter, on two wheels we were able to find many delicious meals and music hotspots throughout the community pockets we explored.
-Many influenced by American, Creole and French cultures, showcasing homes in array of tropical colors.
+April is the time the fragrance of jasmine whispering through the air and we chose to use bicycles to get around the city on this trip.
+Besides the non-stop fun in the French Quarter, on two wheels we were able to find many other community pockets, with delicious meals and music hotspots as we explored.
+Many of the streets are influenced by American, Creole and French cultures, showcasing homes in array of tropical colors.

-The bike map gave us a great chart to maneuver throughout the neighborhoods when the main bike routes were detoured from an event or construction.
-Using a combination of the above options made it convenient to go from the French Quarter up to City Park one day, through the Garden District over to the Audubon Park another, and then across the Mississippi River, by ferry, to Algiers on our trip.
+The bike map gave us a great chart to maneuver through the neighborhoods when the main bike routes were detoured from one of the many event or construction.
+Using a combination of the above options made it convenient to go from the French Quarter up to City Park one day; through the Garden District over to the Audubon Park another; and then across the Mississippi River and back by ferry to Algiers another day this trip.

 Well worth the seven mile round trip from the French Quarter, we found the Lakeview Area, with several hours spent at the City Park one of the highlights of our visit.
 Here the gardens and sculptures in the park were impressive.
 In April, you will find many varieties of roses and several exotic flowers in bloom in the area.
 For the train buff, the outdoor scale model railroad setting in the park was quite extraordinary, detailed with authentic replicas of buildings and tracks of the southern Louisiana area.

 Also, being so close to Lake Pontchartrain, we added several more miles to our day of riding through this section of town.
-This area is a total contrast to the colorful Creole influence of shotgun houses we rode by in the other parts of the city.
-Touring by bike through these high end neighborhoods with sycamore trees shading the architecturally present pristine lanes, was picture perfect.
+This part of the Big Easy is quite different from the colorful Creole influenced shotgun houses we rode by nesr the French Quarters.
+On bikes, through these high end neighborhoods with sycamore trees shading the architecturally present pristine lanes, was picture perfect.

 In the Algergers neighborhood, after crossing the Mississippi River by ferry, (free passage for bikers and walkers) you will find a bike trail that follows the river up steam.
-This is the last section of the MRT (Mississippi River Trail), before the Gulf.
+This is the last section of the MRT (Mississippi River Trail), before the Gulf of Mexico.
 Here, riding along the river, you can view some of the big boats coming in from the ocean and the downtown New Orleans skyline.
-And, if you are lucky when passing by the warehouses where they store the Mardi Gras floats, they may be open for a tour.
+And, if you are lucky when passing by the warehouses along the trail you may see some of the Mardi Gras floats - sometimes open for a tour.

-A Creole influenced neighborhood, the Marigny/Bywater area is a great place to discover the soul of New Orleans.
+A ride back on the ferry, a Creole influenced neighborhood, the Marigny/Bywater area is a great place to discover the soul of New Orleans.
 Here you will find many artists and several hole-in-the-wall places offering great food and music.
 For ribs, some of the best we have ever feasted on, try the "Joint."
 For other great entrees, check out Elizabeth's on Chartres St. And don't forget to stop at Dr. Bob's Art Gallery.

 A New Orleans self-taught folk artist, Dr. Bob has made the phrase "Be Nice or Leave" as much a part of his identity as the found objects he transforms into his artwork.
 An eclectic mix of Southern Louisiana influenced art that you can find in his gallery of fun objects.
 Just pull into the double gates of the complex, pass the lumber yard and park your bike back by the trailer, and introduce yourself.